bekegbor/massMatchR/docs/MANUAL.md

 - **Names column**: glycan name / label (e.g., `H5N4F1`).
 This column also can be left empty.
 - **m/z column**: theoretical or expected m/z values used for matching.

-After uploading the reference file:
+**After uploading the reference file:**
 - rows with a missing (`NA`) m/z value are automatically skipped,
 - duplicate m/z values (after rounding to 4 decimal places) are deduplicated, keeping only the first occurrence,
 - all available columns will be listed in the sidebar under "Pair from columns" panel.

-From the available columns, you will have to specify three:
+**From the available columns, you will have to specify three:**
 - `Names:` → column index containing glycan names (can point to an empty column)
 - `m/z:` → column index containing theoretical m/z values (used for matching the sample data)
 - `Images:` → column index containing image IDs (used to display glycan structures in the plots)

-Thi structure allows users to create a reference databse e.g. with unmodified monoisotopic values, but also with different modifications like permethylation, etc. Thanks to this, there is no need to create different reference databses with different modifications.
+This structure allows users to create a reference databse e.g. with unmodified monoisotopic values, but also with different modifications like permethylation, etc. Thanks to this, there is no need to create different reference databses with different modifications.
 Also, this structure allows you to match the sample data with the reference databse via permthylated m/z, and pair the glycan structures from un-modified m/z.

 #### Notes on Reference Database Structure